 We used paper maché over formed modeling clay (which doesn’t dry) to make these Egyptian death masks, then painted them with acrylics.
 The clay has to be covered with petroleum jelly so the mask can be removed once it dries.
 The boys loved this project.

 The maps of Israel under different kings were made using paper maché over modeling clay, acrylics, and black permanent markers.
 That was a pretty involved project, but the boys learned a lot about the tribes of Israel, and about how the obedience of the Israelites had a direct impact on their territory as God allowed them to be invaded by surrounding tribes.
 I absolutely love these maps.
 You can see more pictures of them in our library.

 Art in the Home ~ All the Tools You Really Need

 You’ll notice that above I linked to a few specialty art supplies–like polyurethane, modeling clay, and polymer clay.
 These items are useful for specific projects (and I just personally love polyurethane for kid projects), but they’re not necessary to do art in the home.

 Here’s a list of the essentials you’ll want to add to your home art setup.
-I’m giving away a beginner’s art kit as well at the bottom of the post with $63 worth of these items!

 Every artist needs a sketch book, and young artists need one with thick pages that are large enough for developing skills (young artists need to do work on a larger scale than an adult artist).
 We love the Pentalic 8 1/2″ x 11″ Sketch Books.